2014 National Challenge Cup

-The 2014 National Football Challenge Cup was the 24th season of domestic cup tournament in Pakistani football.
-It was sponsored by National Bank of Pakistan, and known as NBP National Football Challenge Cup.
+The 2014 National Challenge Cup was the 24th season of domestic cup tournament in Pakistani football.
+It was sponsored by National Bank of Pakistan, and known as NBP National Challenge Cup.
 12 teams participated in the tournament.

 National Bank were the defending champions, but were eliminated in quarter-finals by Karachi Port Trust.

 Pakistan Air Force won their first title after defeating KESC 2–1 in the finals.

 Teams

 The 21 teams participating in the tournament were: